manchandy/laundry_sensor/README.md

 # laundry_sensor
-Vibration sensor that sends a text when laundry is done.
+Vibration sensor using an ESP8266 that detects when laundry is done and sends a text to let you know.